yazonnile/nfl-projects/README.md

 <!-- - screenshot -->

-- rosters
-- rookies/stats
-- top-performers
 - use spacing var with media to create a variable for padding/margin/gap in media queries
 - fantasy
+- rosters
+  - injures
+  - rookies